What is Acupuncture?

 What can I expect?

-At the Physios, acupuncture is always used as adjunct to hands on treatment and exercise based rehab.
+At the Physios, acupuncture is always used in combination with hands on treatment and exercise based rehab.
 Your physiotherapist will advise you if acupuncture could be of benefit to you as part of your rehabilitation.

 Keen to know more?